HITB-CyberWeek/hitbsecconf-ctf-2023/writeups/passmgr/README.md

  id  |              cookie              |   user
 -----|----------------------------------|----------
- 413 | BhfENBVRQfrqGHSnXvAmfTtBTWQeEcBy | postgres
+ 413 | BhfENBVRQfrqGHSnXvAmfTtBTWQeEcBy | a164u8x3

 There is a logical error in `func handleAdd()`.
 This functions adds user/pass/site record for the logged-in user.